For those who went through the migration from the OLD Blogger to the NEW one, I believe we have had our share of XML coding issues...

 XHTML Character Entities

 Many readers who wanted to use blog templates and they were unable to display HTML codes in their blog and gets an error of not well parsed codes when they insert the codes into their blog template.
-If you realise the codes are wrapped in the &lt; and &gt; symbols.
+If you realise the codes are wrapped in the < and > symbols.
 These will be interpreted as codes and will trigger an action by the browser.
 If you want to display these as part of a text use their character entities instead.
 I have added a HTML Parser here.